The devil is a personification of sin

 ginning, when sin entered the world through man’s disobedience.

-“The serpent beguiled Eve through his subtilty”, 2nd Corinthians
+“The serpent beguiled Eve through his subtilty”,2nd Corinth.11v3

-11v3.“Now the serpent was more subtil than any beast of the field”,
+“Now the serpent was more subtil than any beast of the field” Gen.

-Genesis 3v1.
-The “subtilty” consisted of mixing truth and error, &
+3v1.
+The “subtilty” consisted of mixing truth and error, & also

-in the process, the serpent falsely accused God- see Genesis 3v4,5.
+in the process, the serpent falsely accused God - cp Genesis 3v4,5.

-This is where the aspect of 'devil'='false accuser' originated, and it
+This is where the aspect of 'devil'='false accuser' originated, & it

 is calculated to force upon our minds the enormity and sinfulness